easytarget/MQ-Pro-IO/README.md

-# MangoPI MQ Pro Install guide for Ubuntu Server 24.04.1
+# MangoPI MQ Pro Install guide
+# - Ubuntu Server 24.04.1

 The MQ pro is a single core RISC-V allwinner D1 64bit 1Ghz CPU, with 1Gb RAM, HDMI and Wifi, in a Pi-Zero form factor Single Board Computer.